NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Methodology

-In practical scenarios, challenges such as illumination variations, background interference, and low-quality noise often affect different local regions across modalities.
-This necessitates overcoming modality heterogeneity and discovering complementary cross-modal features.
+In real world, challenges like illumination variations, background noise, and image degradation impact quality of local regions across modalities, making it essential to bridge modality gaps and extract complementary features.
 However, existing approaches often lack explicit semantic guidance.
-To address this, we leverage the object-level textual semantics $\mathbf{X}_T$ extracted from MLLMs to guide a set of semantic experts $\textbf{E}_{T} = \{ E_{t}^{(1)}, E_{t}^{(2)}, \dots, E_{t}^{(N_T)}\}$ in dynamically sampling semantic-related local features across different modalities, to tackle various semantic challenges.
+To address this, we leverage the object-level textual semantics $\mathbf{X}_T$ extracted from MLLMs to guide a set of semantic sampling experts $\textbf{E}_{T} = \{ E_{t}^{(1)}, E_{t}^{(2)}, \dots, E_{t}^{(N_T)}\}$ in dynamically select semantic-related local features across different modalities, to tackle various semantic challenges, where $N_T$ denotes the number of semantic experts.
 The structure of each expert is defined as: